M1chlCZ/nsfw_sherlock/Readme.md

 __Both HTTP and GRPC APIs are supported__

-Use docker to run this, otherwise good luck 🫡
+Use docker to run this, strongly recommended

 ###